Marinos Georgiades - Software Engineering Lecturer at University of Tartu

 University of Tartu, Institute of Computer Science

-Marinos Georgiades obtained a BSc and a PhD in Computer Science from the University of Cyprus, and an MSc in Information Management from the University of Sheffield, United Kingdom.
-His research interests and activities are situated in the area of software engineering, with a focus in formalization and automation of software/requirements engineering.
+I obtained a BSc and a PhD in Computer Science from the University of Cyprus, and an MSc in Information Management from the University of Sheffield, United Kingdom.
+My research is centered on the structural formalization and tool-driven automation of Requirements Engineering, with a primary focus on use case modeling and specification.

 My research is centered in the field of Requirements Engineering (RE), with a primary goal of improving the methods, processes, and tools for defining, documenting, and maintaining software requirements.
 My work intersects several key areas: